vmmc2/Bleach/README.md

 primary → "true" | "false" | "nil" | NUMBER | STRING | "(" expression ")" | lambdaFunctionExpr | IDENTIFIER | "super" .
 IDENTIFIER
 lambdaFunctionExpr → "lambda" "->" "(" parameters? ")" block
 ```

+## Why was Bleach written in C++?
+* The implementation of the Bleach Interpreter was written in C++ due to a couple of reasons which include, but are not restricted to:
+  * __Educational Value:__  C++ provides a solid foundation in many concepts of Computer Science, such as: memory management, data structures, and low-level programming concepts.
+These concepts are transferable to many other languages and also deepen one's understanding of programming in general.
+  * __Execution Speed:__ While the interpreter itself might not need to execute code as quickly as an application built for real-time processing or high-performance computing, it's still desirable for it to be efficient.
+This efficiency can manifest in faster parsing, optimization, and execution of the code written in the interpreted language.
+Since C++ is a high-performance language, it can contribute to faster execution of these tasks, resulting in quicker interpretation of code.
+  * __Memory Management:__ Compilers and interpreters often deal with large amounts of data, including source code, abstract syntax trees, intermediate representations, and compiled code.
+Efficient memory management is crucial to handle this data without excessive memory consumption or leaks.
+C++ offers manual memory management capabilities, along with smart pointers and memory management libraries, allowing developers to fine-tune memory usage for optimal performance.
+  * __Familiarity:__ I could use another language like Haskell, OCaml, Rust of Python.
+However, in my point of view, implementing Bleach in C++ is a better idea because most students have already some previous contact with it in their Algorithm & Data Structures course or in their Operating Systems course.
+Also, the performance of an implementation is an important aspect, so it makes sense for us to use this language.
+  * __Industry Adoption:__ This reason is specially aimed to those that, like me, want to work in this field of Computer Science.
+Nowadays, C++ is the 'lingua franca' in it.
+Some examples to highlight this are:
+    * __Clang:__ C, C++, and Objective-C compiler front-end for the LLVM compiler infrastructure.
+Known for its fast compile times and excelent error diagnostics.
+    * __Chromium V8:__ Google's open-source JavaScript runtime engine, used in the Chrome browser and Node.js.
+    * __g++:__ The C++ front-end of the GCC compiler, also written in C++.
+    * __LLVM (Low Level Virtual Machine):__ A compiler infrastructure project that includes a collection of modular and reusable compiler and toolchain components.
+While LLVM itself is written in C++, it provides support for multiple programming languages.
+    * __MSVC (Microsoft Visual C++ Compiler):__ A part of the famous Visual Studio IDE.

 <!--
 ## LLVM Version of the Bleach Language (Not priority right now)